 Get it wrong and this ‘improvement’ is not just disappointing, but can damage the light, flow and quality of your existing space rather than improve it.

 Like everything in building it needs to be properly thought through — so make sure you get the fundamentals right before you get carried away with the finishing touches.

 Should a Side Return Extension Match the Existing House?

 Complementary or contrasting?
 Both work well and while there are no hard and fast rules, the best approach is to think about the kind of new space you want from your extension.

 If you are trying to radically alter your interior space, knocking down walls and making big openings for inside/outside living, then clearly this is very different from the existing space in an old terrace.
 If you are doing this then I think you should contrast the design, expressing a new stage in the building’s life.

 If however you are proposing smaller French doors and maintaining (but subtly altering) the existing layout, then a more sympathetic ‘in keeping’ design can work.

 How to Maximise Natural Light

 Introducing light into the whole house – not just to the new extension but to the hallway and the heart of the floorplan – is a key element of a successful side return.
-Being creative with light from above is critical to this too, as this project below goes to show.
+Being creative with light deeper in the building is critical to this too, as this project below goes to show.

 If you have very high ceilings you can design your way around a downstand.
 But for nearly all situations, go to the extra expense of pushing the new structure into the depth of the floor above and losing it.
 If you have to cut back on the cost of the kitchen and fit out, do so, as this can be easily improved at a later date — fiddling with the structure can’t.